This baked chocolate cheesecake recipe is rich, creamy, and decadent. Most importantly, it will satisfy even the most intense of chocolate cravings!

 If you want to decorate exactly as I did:

-Make your chocolate ganache and wait until it has been cooling for about 30 minutes, it should be fairly stiff but still 'liquid'.
+Make your chocolate ganache and wait until it has cooled for about 30 minutes, it should be fairly stiff but still 'liquid'.
 Think like the consistency of really thick custard.
 Basically, the goal is that you can smooth it over your cake, but it isn't going to run down the edges.
 To test it, run your spatula across the middle of the bowl to make a parting, if it takes a second to fill back in - it's ready!

 I then piped the chocolate whipped cream rosettes around the outside, roughly where I knew my slices would be and sprinkled with little chocolate flakes.
 A simple method with a really professional result.

-More Chocolate Recipes
+More Chocolate Desserts

 If you love chocolate desserts, check out some of these recipes.